matey-0/Reynard/ublock/README.md

 - [uBlock Origin Wiki - Blocking Mode: Hard Mode](https://github.com/gorhill/uBlock/wiki/Blocking-mode:-hard-mode)
 - [uBlock Origin Wiki - Dynamic Filtering](https://github.com/gorhill/uBlock/wiki/Dynamic-filtering)
 - [uBlock Origin Wiki - Per-site Switches](https://github.com/gorhill/uBlock/wiki/Per-site-switches)

-## Contributing
-**Found a CDN that should be nooped globally?**

-If you've discovered a widely-used CDN, API, JS framework, etc that should be in the `trimmed-dynamic-rules.txt` list, feel free to open an issue with:

-1. Domain name (e.g., `example-cdn.com`)
-2. What it's used for (e.g., "Serves images for WordPress sites")
-3. Where you encountered it (e.g., "Broke 5+ news sites I visit")

-I maintain the CDN allowlist based on my browsing habits, so suggestions for common infrastructure domains are welcome.

-**Not accepting:**
-- Tracking/analytics domains (those should stay blocked)
-- Site-specific domains (noop those per-site, for yourself)

-**Other contributions welcome:**
-- Documentation improvements (typos, clarity, examples)
-- Troubleshooting tips for common issues
-- Better explanations of Hard Mode concepts

 ## Credits
 **uBlock Origin:**